 When guests are confronted by a gunman at a hotel, the facility must arrange for immediate and effective communication with law enforcement.
 If a guest arouses the suspicions of security personnel, a plan to have police present when the guest is confronted might be a way to keep everyone safe.
 In the worst-case scenario, confronting a guest who is armed might lead to other guests being harmed if gunfire were to ensue.
 In addition, if household staff notice a disturbing element in a guest room, they should be trained to leave the room and report directly to security.

 Foreseeability plays an integral part in determining liability.
 If an act that caused traumatic injury or wrongful death was reasonably foreseeable, the defendant may be liable for the damages the plaintiff or victim suffered.
 Security plans must include direct and quick notification of local authorities when an assault occurs.

 Sacramento Wrongful Death Lawyer

 I’m Ed Smith, a Sacramento Wrongful Death Lawyer.
 Events like what happened in Las Vegas frighten many people.
 It caused emotional harm to families who were not expecting something like this.
 However, hotels are more than a place to sleep while on vacation.
 They should be a place where you are safe.
-If you are injured or a family member has died due to an event at an outdoor venue or while staying at a hotel, call me for free and friendly advice about your options and to review your case.
-I am always available at (916) 921-6400 or (800) 404-5400 any time.
+If you are injured, or a family member has died due to an event at an outdoor venue or while staying at a hotel, call me for free and friendly advice about your options and to review your case.
+I am always available at (916) 921-6400 or (800) 404-5400.